A tree is composed of two core elements

 A tree will need helper classes added and removed to help structure the layout.
-Each child node list needs an
+Each child node list item needs an

 aria-level attribute with its value being the number of levels deep it is nested to indicate the distinct grouping is nested within.

-Whenever the tree has a nested group, the
+Whenever the tree has a nested group, the nested

-li element should receive the ARIA role
+ul element should receive the ARIA role

 In our example, we are using a chevron icon on tree branches to help indicate to the user what action clicking the tree branch will perform, whether opening or closing it.
 The effect of rotating the icon 90° to indicate open/closed status is achieved by applying the ARIA attribute